Back to: Australia's welfare snapshots

 improvised dwelling: Dwelling not designed for human habitation or considered unfit for human habitation.
 May include shacks, sheds, cabins, boats or tents.

-Income support payments: Sub-category of benefits paid by the Australian Government expected to serve as a recipient’s primary source of income; they are regular payments that assist with the day-to-day costs of living.
+income support payments: Sub-category of benefits paid by the Australian Government which are regular payments that assist with the day-to-day costs of living.

-income threshold: For the purposes of Centrelink payments, the income threshold is the amount a person can earn before their payment is reduced.
+income threshold: For the purposes of income support payments and other benefits, the income threshold is the amount a person can earn before their payment is reduced.

-income unit: One person or group of related persons within a household whose command over income is shared, or any person living in a non-private dwelling who is in receipt of personal income.
+income unit: One person or a group of related persons within a household, whose command over income is shared, or any person living in a non-private dwelling who is in receipt of personal income.

 Index of Relative Socio-Economic Disadvantage: One of the set of Socio-Economic Indexes for Areas for ranking the average socioeconomic conditions of the population in an area.
 Summarises attributes of the population such as low income, low educational attainment, high unemployment and jobs in relatively unskilled occupations.

-Indigenous Regions (IREGs): Large geographical areas used to report data about Aboriginal and Torres Strait Islander Australians.
+Indigenous Regions (IREGs): Large geographical areas used to report data about First Nations people.
 Part of the Indigenous Structure in the Australian Statistical Geography Standard (ASGS), comprising three levels of geographical units – Indigenous Locations, Indigenous Areas and Indigenous Regions.
 Compared with other structures in the ASGS, the Indigenous structure better reflects the distribution of the Indigenous population.

-Indigenous status: Whether a person identifies as being of Aboriginal or Torres Strait Islander origin.
+Indigenous status: Whether a person has identified themselves, or has been identified by a representative (for example, their parent or guardian), as being of Aboriginal and/or Torres Strait Islander origin.

-inflation adjusted: An adjustment factor is applied to dollar values reported in previous years to align them with the value of a reference year (for example 2018–19).
+inflation adjusted: An adjustment factor is applied to dollar values reported in previous years to align them with the value of a reference year (e.g., 2021).
 This accounts for the effect of inflation, which decreases the value of money over time.

-informal volunteer: A person who provides unpaid help, in the form of time, skills or services outside a formal organisation or group.
+informal volunteer: A person who provides unpaid help, in the form of time, skills or services outside a formal organisation or group, to non-household members.
 It can include providing assistance to a member outside of their household with errands, chores, transport, childcare or providing emotional support and personal care.
-See also volunteer.
+It excludes support provided only to family members living outside the household.

 intercountry adoption: Adoption of a child or children from countries other than Australia with which Australia has an official adoption program, who may be legally placed for adoption, but who generally have had no previous contact with the adoptive parents.
 There are two categories of intercountry adoptions – Hague adoption and bilateral adoption.
 See also Hague adoption and bilateral adoption.